-Qualitative Paper Development Symposium
+Qualitative Paper Development Workshop

-About the symposium
+About the workshop

 - Professor Suzanne Rivard, HEC Montreal (Canada)

 - Professor Suprateek Sarker, University of Virginia (USA)

 - Interactive sessions, discussions and ‘sprint’ writing sessions facilitated by the mentors.

 - Designed to allow time for feedback, discussions and writing, and informal interactions with the mentors.

 Interested participants must submit a paper to be allocated to a mentor, who will review and provide feedback.
 In addition, each participant will review and provide feedback on one paper within their ‘working group’.